Do you want to create a highly profitable online store that’s within budget?

-Yes, there are a lot of eCommerce platforms that let you build an online store easily.
+Yes, there is a lot of eCommerce website builder that let you create an online store easily.
 However, the main thing that sets WooCommerce apart from the competition is its ease of use.
 WooCommerce works on top of WordPress, the world’s most popular website building platform.
 That means the interface will be familiar if you’ve ever used WordPress before.

 Another benefit is that, unlike other self-hosted eCommerce platforms, WooCommerce doesn’t require you to go through a tedious installation process.
 In fact, most web host providers, including Bluehost supports WooCommerce hosting, so you can quickly get your online store up and running without any software installation or manual setup on your end.

 4. How do I add a blog to my online store?